 HOCl also disrupts viruses by denaturing their proteins.
 Virus proteins use spikes to help them gain entry into your cells.
 Once the spikes are denatured, the virus more or less becomes “toothless.”

-Uses of Hypochlorous Acid
+The Many Uses of Hypochlorous

 HOCl’s effective yet gentle combination makes it useful in a variety of situations.
 HOCl solutions can be used for: